ThashmikaX/interview-preparation/algorithms/general.md

-to return T or F if the number <5,Reverse String given a sum of money n fine the minimun number of coins that need to be dispensed reverse array without using a temp variable
+to return T or F if the number <5,Reverse String given a sum of money n fine the minimun number of coins that need to be dispensed reverse array without using a temp variable given a string find the length of the largest substring without any repeating characters e.g: - abccccadcc -> 3 abc, cad given an array of length n and an integer m, return the elements greater than n/m